dansmyers/Simulation/Sprint-6-Markov_Chains/Deliverables/README.md

 - [Cooking for Valentine's Day](https://www.youtube.com/watch?v=ck-GZOKRBg0)

 Play around with the predictive keyboard on Botnik's website.
 Record your best creative work.

+My predicted Christmas Song:

+This year christmas time is here and with the blessings from above god sends you his love.
+Holidays bells are ringing, snow is falling down around us.
+Little silver bells will come home.
+Shake your head hallelujah.

+An short episode of Seinfield:

+George i think hitting her back hurts you 're still sleeping on the couch.
+You think that jerry 's penis disappears with his camcorder.
+The bathroom and elaine are making conversation great.
+George what are you doing here now you 're gon na have to go to the bathroom.
+What 's the matter with you two years ago the comedy club had a softball team.
+Mudda ' was a mudda.

 ## Make Your Own Predictions